reactioncommerce/reaction/packages/reaction-core/docs/packages.md

 You can develop and even privately deploy with your packages in the `reaction/packages` directory.
 If you'd like to publically share the package, you'll need to publish it to the Meteor package registry.

-To have your package included in a release, please create a GitHub issue.
+To have your package included in a Reaction release, please create a GitHub issue.

 See [meteor publish](http://docs.meteor.com/#/full/meteorpublish) for details on publishing to the Meteor package registry.